cTheDragons/Habitica-Bulk-Feed/README.md

 # Habitica Bulk Feed
-Tool that bulk feeds pets and hatches eggs (currently only gen1).
+Tool that bulk feeds and hatches pets.
+Also has the option to bulk sell items too.

-This tool has been placed here to help with Habitica Issue.
-It is currently not ready to be contributed too or used in any shape.
+This tool is hosted at https://oldgods.net/habitica/cTheDragons/feed.html

+***Contributions Welcome!***

+Any issues please report to Testing & Bug Squashing for Dragon Tools Guild for a faster response and to avoid duplication.